MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

               is_cmatrix (a)
               is_imatrix (a)

-   Return :const:`true` if :var:`a` is respectively a real, complex or integer :type:`matrix`, :const:`false` otherwise.
+   Return :const:`true` if :var:`a` is respectively a real, complex or integer matrix, :const:`false` otherwise.
 These functions are only available from the module :mod:`MAD.typeid`.

 .. function:: isa_matrix (a)